djbrieck/brieckspro/content/posts/linux-mint-flatpak-update-manager-stuck/index.md

 ## The fix:

-1. Recognize from the window that this stuck package is a Flatpak package, hint its the Type column and the cube icon.
+1. Recognize from the window that this stuck package is a Flatpak package, hint it's the Type column and the cube icon.
 2. open the Terminal program.
 3. Run `flatpak update` as can be viewed in the output below.
 It appears the installed Ungoogled-chromium flatpak package was marked as end-of-life and has been replaced by something at a new GitHub path.